awsdocs/aws-cloudhsm-user-guide/doc_source/configure-sg.md

 # Review cluster security group<a name="configure-sg"></a>

  When you create a cluster, AWS CloudHSM creates a security group with the name `cloudhsm-cluster-clusterID-sg`\.
 This security group contains a preconfigured TCP rule that allows inbound and outbound communication within the cluster security group over ports 2223\-2225\.
-This rule allows HSMs in your cluster to communicate with each other\.
+This SG allows your EC2 instances to use your VPC to talk to HSMs in your cluster\.

 **Warning**
  Do not delete or modify the preconfigured TCP rule, which is populated in the cluster security group\.
 This rule can prevent connectivity issues and unauthorized access to your HSMs\.